-With Luss scoring as 'red' in AMBA for both the sanctuary and halls (55% and 56% respectively), it is recommended that only the Sanctuary remains category A with all other buildings (including the Beadle's Cottage) to be designated as Category B.
+With Luss scoring as 'red' in AMBA for both the sanctuary and halls (55% and 56% respectively), it is recommended that only the Sanctuary remains category A with all other buildings (including the Beadle's Cottage) to be designated as Category B and to be disposed of over the life of the plan.

-It is anticipated that the proceeds of the disposal of Luss' Manse, Glebe and Halls would be used (in the first instance) to contribute to the purchase a new Manse for the united congregation in a location to be determined by the united charge with the residue being used to make sensitive alterations to the Luss Sanctuary in order that it may be a more accessible and flexible space to welcome tourists and pilgrims throughout the week and not just on a Sunday.
+It is anticipated that the proceeds of the disposal of Luss' Manse, would be used (in the first instance) to contribute to the purchase a new Manse for the united congregation in a location to be determined by the united charge with the proceeds of the remaining items being used to make sensitive alterations to the Luss Sanctuary in order that it may be a more accessible and flexible space to welcome tourists and pilgrims throughout the week and not just on a Sunday.
+The timescale and, if necessary, alterations to land being disposed of (e.g. for car parking etc), would be managed in conjunction with the General Trustees over the life of the plan.